Giftbit/Lightrail-API-V2-Docs/docs/welcome.md

 #### Who Is Lightrail For?

-Lightrail is an API-first tool that enables you to customize your customer value experiences.
-Lightrail requires integration into Lightrail is flexible and supports single brand e-commerce requirements, subscriptions businesses, and also more sophisticated requirements of marketplaces and multi-merchant coalitions.
+Lightrail is an API-first platform that you integrate into your tech stack to create a custom payment experience.
+Lightrail is used by development-oriented startups and modern enterprise businesses.
+Lightrail is flexible.
+It supports single brand e-commerce requirements, subscriptions businesses, and the more sophisticated requirements of marketplaces and multi-merchant coalitions.

-#### Incentivize Your Customers

-Lightrail enables you to build Customer Wallet solutions where all of the promotions, gift cards, and loyalty points are associated with that customer's identity.
-Lightrail believes that with this, you can create frictionless payment experiences.

 #### Checkout
 The Checkout API Endpoint allows you to submit a customer's shopping cart for payment processing.
 Lightrail calculates the subtotal from the line items in the shopping cart, applies any Lightrail discounts or pre-paid sources, and finally charges the credit card all in a single request.
 Lightrail handles the complexity of charging these sources in the correct order creating a seamless payment experience for your customer.